-When in the Standby mode, the full AC continuous pass-thru capacity of the MS Series inverter/ charger is 30 amps for each AC leg2 (AC HOT 1 and AC HOT 2).
-However, the AC HOT 1 and AC HOT 2 may be combined to obtain a 60-amp pass-thru capability (see Figure 2-10 for the SISO-60A configuration).
-For a 30-amp continuous pass-thru capability, each AC HOT input to the inverter requires a 30-amp continuous duty rated breaker3, which corresponds to a minimum cable size of #10 AWG4 in conduit.
-When tying the AC HOT 1 and HOT 2 together for a 60-amp continuous pass-thru capability, the AC input to the inverter requires a 60 amp continuous duty rated breaker3, which corresponds to a minimum cable size of #6 AWG4 in conduit.
-If you are using other circuit breakers/wire sizes, refer to the appropriate electrical codes for proper sizing requirements.
+When the inverter is in Standby mode, the full AC continuous pass-thru capacity of the ME Series inverter/charger is 30 amps for each AC leg1 (AC HOT 1 and AC HOT 2).
+For a 30-amp continuous pass-thru capability, each AC HOT input to the inverter requires a 30-amp continuous duty rated breaker2, which corresponds to a minimum cable size of #12 AWG (in free air).
+However, the AC HOT 1 and AC HOT 2 may be combined to obtain a 60-amp pass-thru capability2 (see Figure 2-10).
+When tying the AC HOT 1 and HOT 2 together for a 60-amp continuous pass-thru capability, the AC input to the inverter requires a 60-amp continuous duty rated breaker, which corresponds to a minimum cable size of #8 AWG in conduit.
+If you are using other circuit breakers/wire sizes, refer to the appropriate electrical codes for sizing requirements.

-CAUTION: The inverter's internal AC transfer relay contacts are rated for 30 amps (each leg), the pass-thru current for relay contact must be no greater than 30 amps or damage to this relay may occur.
+CAUTION: The inverter's internal AC transfer relay contacts are rated for 30 amps per leg, the pass-thru current must be no greater than 30 amps per leg or damage to this relay may occur.